 If metered magnitudes are created via a measuring window, this window is always left of the observation time, for ex.
 The cursor position.
 The measuring window equals the length of a period interval of the rated frequency TN, 20 ms at 50 Hz for example.
 The calculated magnitudes are only valid if there is no change of status displayed in the measuring window, like fault occurrence or interruption.
 The magnitudes calculated by SIGRA 4 are identified by an asterisk in the name.

 The Time Signal view serves to visualize signals as a time function.

-This view serves to define any number of diagrams of the following types
+This view serves to define any number of diagrams of the following type status diagrams: